2026수특 영독연 2강 변형문제 (1~6번)

 1 언어의 준규칙성

-We are able to speak and comprehend language with great skill despite its quasiregularity — indeed, because of ____
+____ are able to speak and comprehend language with great skill despite its quasiregularity — indeed, because of it.

-Communication requires shared knowledge, and so languages must be systematic ____ than arbitrary.
+Communication requires shared knowledge, and so languages must ____ systematic rather than arbitrary.

-However, the demands of comprehending and producing language require additional flexibility because speakers produce forms that deviate from standard patterns and listeners ____ be able to comprehend them.
+However, the demands ____ comprehending and producing language require additional flexibility because speakers produce forms that deviate from standard patterns and listeners must be able to comprehend them.

-Many shortcuts that promote fluent speech eventually enter the language, such ____ “gonna,” “hafta,” and “tryna,” which partially overlap with the source words.
+Many shortcuts that promote fluent speech eventually enter the language, ____ as “gonna,” “hafta,” and “tryna,” which partially overlap with the source words.

-These patterns can be mastered with extensive practice, which is easy to obtain if you’ve ____ up speaking a language and become a fluent reader.
+These patterns can be mastered with extensive practice, which is easy to obtain if you’ve grown up speaking ____ language and become a fluent reader.

 2 훌륭한 광고의 본질